hypriot/blog/content/post/setup-simple-ci-pipeline-for-arm-images.md

 ### Background

-We at Hypriot have created several Dockerfiles for open source tools like MySQL, Traefik and so on to make them available as Docker images for your ARM devices.
+We at Hypriot have created several Dockerfiles for open source tools like [MySQL](https://github.com/hypriot/rpi-mysql), [Træfɪk](https://github.com/hypriot/rpi-traefik) or [Node.js](https://github.com/hypriot/rpi-node) to make them available as Docker images for your ARM devices.

 Building such images and maintaining them over a longer period of time you have to care for updates.
 We are happy to receive pull requests from our community that help us updating the Dockerfiles.
-But from time to time our ARM CI pipeline went offline and we had to put in some time and effort to fix the pipeline.
+But sometimes it happended that our ARM CI pipeline went offline and we had to put in some time and effort to fix it.
 There were pull requests lying around for some time without any CI checks.

 To get out of this trap I wanted a simpler CI pipeline without self hosted build agents.
 There are several cloud CI services like Travis, Codeship, Circle and so on, but they all only offer you Intel based CPU's.

 But they have one thing in common: Just add a YAML file to your GitHub repo, connect it to their CI servers and you are done.
-There must be a way to use this for our ARM builds.
+There must be a way to use this convenient way for our ARM builds.

 ### QEMU for the rescue

 There are some blog posts how to use QEMU to emulate ARM on Intel CPU's and many have even tried to build Docker images.
-But there were several steps needed to set up everything and it looked very complex.
+I followed these tutorials, but many steps were needed to set up everything and it looked very complex.

 But after some hours of investigation I found out that all comes down to just two things: